Counties We Serve

 Just 30 minutes from Nashville, Robertson County is a vibrant community made up of a prosperous business environment, rolling countrysides and warm, inviting neighborhoods.
-United Way of Metropolitan Nashville provides funding to 15 nonprofit programs in Robertson County, including Beauty for Ashes; Big Brothers, Big Sisters; CASA of Robertson County; C.O.P.E. of Robertson County; Greater Faith Community Action Corporation; H.A.T.S. of Robertson County; HomeSafe Inc.; Meals on Wheels; Mid-Cumberland Homemaker and Youth CAN; Robertson County 4-H; Robertson County Child Advocacy Center; S.E.C.U.R.E.
-Haven; TNKids Nutrition, Inc. and United Ministries Food Bank.
+United Way of Metropolitan Nashville provides funding to 15 nonprofit programs in Robertson County, including Beauty for Ashes; Big Brothers, Big Sisters; CASA of Robertson County; C.O.P.E. of Robertson County; Greater Faith Community Action Corporation; H.A.T.S. of Robertson County; Homemaker; HomeSafe Inc.; Meals on Wheels; Robertson County 4-H; Robertson County Child Advocacy Center; S.E.C.U.R.E.
+Haven; TNKids Nutrition, Inc.; United Ministries Food Bank and Youth CAN.

 Rich in history and unmatched in small-town charm, Cheatham County was founded in 1856 and is home to Ashland City and Kingston Springs, among other communities.
 United Way of Metropolitan Nashville funds 12 Cheatham County partner agencies, including Bethesda Center; Big Brothers, Big Sisters; Child Advocacy Center's Reclaiming Me Project; Mid-Cumberland Homemaker, Community Action, Meals on Wheels and Ombudsman; Progress Inc.; Safehouse; STARS; Tennessee Poison Center and Vanderbilt Bill Wilkerson Center.